esphome/esphome-docs/components/lvgl.rst

 ``checkbox``
 ************

-The Checkbox widget is made internally from a "tick box" and a label.
-When the Checkbox is clicked the tick box is ``checked`` state toggled.
+The Checkbox widget is made internally from a *tick box* and a label.
+When the Checkbox is clicked the tick box's ``checked`` state will be toggled.

 .. figure:: /components/images/lvgl_checkbox.png
     :align: center